 Nature Center hours of operation for summer: Friday-Sunday 10am-4pm (*subject to change)

 If you would like to hold a gathering in the center or participate in volunteering with KRPF, please send us an email at [email protected]

 For upcoming activities please see our events page: https://kernriverparkway.org/calendar/

 GET INVOLVED/FOLLOW US

 If you have ever visited the old “peacock house” on the east end of the park, you have gazed upon the Nature Center’s future home.
-Soon construction will begin to restore this historic adobe building, which hopes to welcome its first visitors by spring of 2022.

 At the heart of the Nature Center will be a variety of exhibits and programs that highlight the history and natural science of Bakersfield’s one and only life-giving Kern River, which has shaped this unique landscape we call home.
 The adobe will also serve as a visitor’s center where travelers from both near and far will find information about all nature and outdoor-related places, organizations, and businesses in Kern County.
 We cannot wait to help visitors connect to the magic and beauty of our own backyard!